MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 then the class will appear in the Attached Script dropdown as *Obstacles:Spinner*.
 If you want to override the name in `Component.register`, only use letters, numbers, and underscore in the name.

-**Attaching**: once a component subclass is registered, you can click an entity in the desktop editor, open the property panel, and choose it from the Attached Script dropdown.
+**Attaching**: once a component subclass is registered, you can click an entity in the desktop editor, open the Properties panel, and choose it from the Attached Script dropdown.
 That entity will now [run the code](#component-lifecycle) in that component.
-Once you attach a script, the property panel will show all the component's properties as editable fields.
+Once you attach a script, the Properties panel will show all the component's properties as editable fields.
 The next section explains how to add properties to a component.

 ### Component Properties

-Components can define properties that appear in the property panel by implementing the optional static method `propsDefinition`.
+Components can define properties that appear in the Properties panel by implementing the optional static method `propsDefinition`.
 When you [attach the component](#attaching-components-to-entities), these properties will be configurable in the UI and accessible via the component's `props` field.

 !!! example Component Properties Example
     Here's a simple example showing how to define properties: